whistle87/seminar3/instruction_git.md

 ### Merging

-For merging changes from one branch to another ...
+For merging changes from one branch to another print

+    git merge branch_name

 ### Merging conflict